Uberspace/manual/source/database-mysql.rst

 In fact, it's OpenSSH listening on port 3306 of your local host, tunneling the connection to your uberspace.

-Using Windows
+Using older versions of Windows
 -------------

-No current version of Windows includes a SSH client by default, but there are plenty of options, `PuTTY <http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html>`_ probably being the choice of most Windows users.
+Older version of Windows do not include a SSH client by default, but there are plenty of options, `PuTTY <http://www.chiark.greenend.org.uk/~sgtatham/putty/download.html>`_ probably being the choice of most Windows users.
 Other popular choices include `Git BASH <https://git-for-windows.github.io/>`_ which provides a basic shell including the widely-used Git version control system and OpenSSH as an SSH client.